-Tom Jolliffe offers up a selection of unsettling cinema that are guaranteed to creep you out…
+Tom Jolliffe offers up a selection of unsettling cinema guaranteed to give you the creeps…

 Every film has a particular D.N.A.
 Within this cinematic coding it can feature elements synonymous with a particular genre, or techniques to give the film an overriding tone.
 For horror, the film-makers could mould their film in a variety of ways.
 They may opt for a sense of perpetual dread, of perpetual disgust, or employ a number of parlour tricks like jump scares or surprise twists to manipulate the viewer into a reaction.
 Other films may opt for atmosphere over continual set pieces.
 There may be blood, scares, but perhaps the idea of needling the audience with a persistent feeling of discord.